-Jocelyn is a storyteller – and a Journey of Life Artist.
+Jocelyn Cruz is a storyteller.
 Specializing in mixed media, the artist layers her paintings with reclaimed objects to create textures and shades of colors in diverse depths.
-She recycles found materials to create interesting backgrounds and foregrounds, honor memories, and to add intriguing effects to each art piece.
+She recycles found materials to create interesting backgrounds and foregrounds, to honor social causes and memories, and to add intriguing effects to each art piece.

 Jocelyn starts with an “idea sketch” of what she envisions creating, and later relies on intuition around the story that she wishes to express.
 This journey of exploring, discovering, and stretching new limits connects her deeply with her authentic soul– one that is unwaveringly defiant.
 When Jocelyn approaches a project, she conducts exhaustive research, collects original artifacts and mementos, and contemplates the message, memories, and emotions she wants to convey.